Queen Seondeok of Silla: Reign

 Cheomseongdae, astronomical observatory in Gyeongju, South Korea.

 In January 632, Queen Seondeok became the first queen regnant of Silla.
 As a ruler, Queen Seondeok's primary concern was the livelihood of her people.
 Right after she was crowned, she appeased her people by telling them what her policies would be.
 She sent royal inspectors throughout the kingdom to improve the care of widows, widowers, orphans, the poor, and the elderly.
 During that same year, she sent a diplomat to pay tribute to the Emperor of the Tang dynasty of China, and inform him about Silla's new ruler.
 However, Emperor Taizong of Tang refused to acknowledge Seondeok as a ruler because she was a woman.

 In the second year of Queen Seondeok's reign, Cheomseongdae, an astronomical observatory, was built to help the farmers.
 She also announced a whole year of tax exemption for the peasants and reduced the tax for the middle class, and through this act of kindness, the queen won the people's support and her position was strengthened against the opposition of the male aristocracy.
-In June of the same year, Queen Seondeok sent a diplomat to pay nominal tribute to the Tang Emperor again; however, Emperor Taizong still refused to acknowledge her as a ruler but Seondeok was unfazed as Korean rulers of Korean dynasties have always seen themselves as equal to the rulers of Chinese dynasties.
+In June of the same year, Queen Seondeok sent a diplomat to pay nominal tribute to the Tang Emperor again; however, Emperor Taizong still refused to acknowledge her as a ruler.
+Seondeok was unfazed, as Korean rulers of Korean dynasties have always seen themselves as equal to the rulers of Chinese dynasties.

 According to the Samguk sagi, in March, 636, the queen became ill and no amount of prayers and medicine worked.
 In March, 638, a large stone on the south side of the mountain moved on its own, and seven months later, Goguryeo attacked the mountain valley.
 The next year, the sea water on the eastern part of the Silla kingdom turned red, which caused all of the fish living in it to die.
 These events made the people anxious, and some of them considered them as bad omens portending the Silla kingdom's downfall.